-We’ve found one of the main reasons hikers avoid buying rain pants is confusion around what’s waterproof vs water resistant.
-There’s a common misconception that general hiking pants or trousers will cover you.
+One of the biggest issues we see with rain pants for hiking is confusion around what’s waterproof vs water resistant.
+There’s also a common misconception that general hiking pants or trousers that are shower resistant will cover you.

-Many brands list waterproof and water resistant interchangeably.
-So, it can be hard (and frustrating) to know what will actually keep you dry.
-And harder still to know which are worth the money.
+Many brands list waterproof and water resistant interchangeably in their specs.
+So it can be incredibly frustrating when buying a pair to know if they’ll actually keep you dry.
+Harder still to know which are worth the money!

 If you’re here, the chances are you’re looking for a pair that will actually keep you dry in more than just a short shower.
-In this scenario, you need a pair that are actually waterproof and get the balance right with breathability and wearable comfort.
+You need a pair that are actually waterproof and get the balance right between breathability and wearable comfort.

-Luckily (or maybe not so much for us) we’ve had extensive experience of hiking in heavy rain.
-Where we live gets plenty of unbelievably heavy storms and we seem to naturally gravitate to areas a lot that do the same.
+Luckily (or maybe not so much for us) we have extensive experience of hiking in heavy rain.
+Where we live gets unbelievably heavy storms, and we spend a lot of time while hiking putting waterproof hiking pants through their paces.

-Sure, we list the important specs for you below, but every single pair of waterproof rain pants in our guide has been tested by us, repeatedly to see how they perform in harsh, wet conditions.
+Our guide below is a little different.
+Sure, we’ve listed the important specs for you, but every single pair of waterproof rain pants in our guide has been tested by us, repeatedly to see how they perform in harsh, wet conditions.
 We’re everyday hikers and when we make a recommendation, it’s because over time, we’ve grown to trust how it performs.
 Our tests build up over repeated use.

 We test all of the gear we recommend on the same adventures we write travel guides for too – for example we tested a number of these rain pants whilst hiking in Eidfjord, Norway, more recently whilst trekking in Sapa, Vietnam and of course in our home Lake District Mountains.